feast-dev/feast-gcp-driver-ranking-tutorial/README.md

 ### Advanced

-For production use its preferred to use a Google Cloud Storage based registry instead of a local folder.
+For production use its preferred to use a Google Cloud Storage based registry instead of a local repository.
 This allows multiple production systems to share the same source of truth for feature definitions.

 Change `feature_store.yaml` to